 A stunning Old-Europe city, Lviv is worth a spot on your must-see list.
 Not just for its seductive charm, says Ryan Murdock, but because things are happening there that need to be retold

 If there’s one thing our super-senior correspondent hates more than carting around too much luggage, it’s not carting around enough

 More than a thousand years old, throne of Bohemian kings and birthplace of the Velvet Revolution that overthrew communist rule, Prague is one of Europe's great eternal cities.

 I knew I was in trouble when I attempted to stand.
 Something inside me dropped like a cannonball, and I heard the strangest creaking from the connective tissues of my midriff.
 “Pace yourself,” Tomoko said.
 But I just couldn’t.
 We were in the midst of a s...

 What happened in 1780 on Missinaibi Lake, in the remote boreal forest of Northern Ontario, was the beginning of a corporate battle unlike any other in history.
 Our mission is to spend seven days paddling and scuba diving a crucial section of the Missinaibi River, including the fort where Leask and Smith fled for their lives that summer.

 In the northernmost region of Quebec, where the Inuit have lived for centuries, the Nunavik tundra and Koroc River and Torngat Mountains converge on a corner of the planet where the Arctic light shines.

-Africa and the Winds of Change: How Meeting Heroes of the Anti-Apartheid Movement Forever Changed One Man’s Life
+Africa and The Winds of Change: How the Heroes of the Anti-Apartheid Movement Changed My Life.
+By Charlie Nixon

 India's railway system is not only one of the most spectacular in the world it’s also one of the largest—criss-crossing the country with more than 120,000 km of track.